queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 {{examples/01/disclosures.md}}

-# Schema Attestation Document Request
+# Schema Attestation Request
-## Schema Document Attestation Well-known Endpoint {#schema-document-well-known}
+## Schema Attestation Well-known Endpoint {#Schema-document-well-known}

-Schema designers **MAY** make a Schema Attestation Document available at the location formed by inserting the well known string `/.well-known/schema-attestation` between the host component and the path component of the Schema URL.
+Schema designers **MAY** make a Schema Attestation available at the location formed by inserting the well known string `/.well-known/Schema-attestation` between the host component and the path component of the Schema URL.

-If a Schema Attestation Document is not made available at the well-known address, trust  **SHOULD** defer back to other methods for determining trust.
+If a Schema Attestation is not made available at the well-known address, trust  **SHOULD** defer back to other methods for determining trust.

-Requests to the well-known Schema Attestation Document Endpoint **MUST** be made via a `HTTP POST` Request.
+Requests to the well-known Schema Attestation Endpoint **MUST** be made via a `HTTP POST` Request.

-The following is a non-normative example of a HTTP request for the Schema Attestation Document when the Schema Document url is `http://example.com/example-credential.json`
+The following is a non-normative example of a HTTP request for the Schema Attestation when the Schema url is `http://example.com/example-credential.json`

 ```
-POST /.well-known/schema-attestation/example-credential.json HTTP/1.1
+POST /.well-known/Schema-attestation/example-credential.json HTTP/1.1
 Host: example.com
 ```
 ## Request Parameters

 The following parameters are defined to be included in the request to the Request URI Endpoint:

 * `issuer`: **OPTIONAL**.
-The Issuer to receive attestation information for if present in the Attestation Document
+The Issuer to receive attestation information for if present in the Schema Attestation
 * `verifier`: **OPTIONAL**.
-The Verifier to receive attestation information for if present in the Attestation Document
+The Verifier to receive attestation information for if present in the Schema Attestation
 * `nonce`: **REQUIRED**.
 A nonce ensuring the freshness of the signature in JWT responses

-The following is a non-normative example of a HTTP request for the Schema Attestation Document requesting attestation information for an issuer `http://example.com/issuer`
+The following is a non-normative example of a HTTP request for the Schema Attestation requesting attestation information for an issuer `http://example.com/issuer`

 ```
-POST /.well-known/schema-attestation/example-credential.json HTTP/1.1
+POST /.well-known/Schema-attestation/example-credential.json HTTP/1.1
 Host: example.com
 Content-Type: application/x-www-form-urlencoded

 issuer=http%3A%2F%2Fexample.com%2Fissuer
 ```

-# Schema Attestation Document Response
+# Schema Attestation Response

 A successful response **MUST** use the `200 OK HTTP`.
 The Content-Type header **MUST** be `application/sd-jwt`.